edlenox-q/zap-core-help-wiki/HelpUiDialogsScanpolicy.md

 ### Threshold ###

 This controls how likely ZAP is to report potential vulnerabilities.
+* If you select Off then the scanner won't run.
-If you select Low then more potential issues will be raised which may increase the number of false positives.
+* If you select Low then more potential issues will be raised which may increase the number of false positives.
-If you select High then fewer potential issues will be raised which may mean that some real issues are missed (false negatives).
+* If you select High then fewer potential issues will be raised which may mean that some real issues are missed (false negatives).

 ### Strength ###